alan-turing-institute/TCPDBench/README.md

 [labella.py](https://github.com/GjjvdBurg/labella.py) repository for more info).

-### Running the experiments
+### Reproducing the experiments

 To fully reproduce the experiments, some more steps are needed.
+Note that the Docker procedure outlined below automates this process somewhat.

 First, obtain the TCPD from [this URL](https://github.com/alan-turing-institute/TCPD) and follow the